mannaQuail/VLL_Task1/README.md

 # VLL_Task1
+## Goal
-## Goal: acheive accuracy 75% at CIFAR-100 dataset by using ResNet-50
+Acheiving accuracy 75% at CIFAR-100 dataset by using ResNet-50

 ## Model
 ResNet-50, pretrained with ImageNet